BORING ANNA | 30 MIN FILM | 2019

 Dr Erin C Westgate, Social Psychologist, Ohio State University.

 Dawn Parsonage’s debut exhibition - The Boring Exhibition, was first shown at the Bermondsey Project Space, London, UK in June 2019.
 Humorous, beautiful and utterly boring, the Boring Exhibition playfully explores boredom through photography, film and interaction.

-The central element of the show is the series of contemporary Boring Portraits.
-The portraits exhibited present a distillation of boredom, seeking to capture emotion in its purest form without distraction.
+The central element of the project is series of boring portraits, presenting a distillation of boredom, seeking to capture emotion in its purest form without distraction.

 The portraits were taken during a series of experiments, each designed to lure the subject into boredom in a different way - The Endless Loop, Time Perception and Pain vs Boredom.